fishcus/KAP-manual/en/upgrade/upgrade_patch.en.md

    > - The files of `$KYLIN_HOME/logs` and `$KYLIN_HOME/tomcat/logs` will not be backed up.
 You have to backup these two files manually.
    > - The files of `$KYLIN_HOME/conf`，`$KYLIN_HOME/tomcat/conf`，`$KYLIN_HOME/ext`，`$KYLIN_HOME/meta_backups` will not be changed during the procedure of upgrading.

-3. Finish installation and restart KAP.
+3. Finish installation and restart Kyligence Enterprise.

    ![upgraded version](images/upgrade_license.en.png)